magao-x/MagAOX/INDI/libcommon/README.md

 - MutexLock.hpp: added noexcept(true) to d'tor decl.
 - ReadWriteLock.hpp: added noexcept(true) to d'tor decl.
 - IndiDriver.hpp: added noexcept(true) to d'tor decl.
+- Removed logging of config elements, IndiConnection.ccp line 138

+TODO:
+- Should fully remove config system (comment it out), so we don't need to trick it with tmp files.
+- Analyze codacy issues with d'tors which throw (MutexLock and ReadWriteLock).